-Taiwan Taoyuan International Airport (TPE) Guide - Terminals, Transport, and Services
+Taiwan Taoyuan International Airport (TPE) Guide

 Which Terminal Should I Use for Arrivals, Departures, and Transfers at Taoyuan Airport?

-- Arrivals – International arrivals land at Terminal 2; proceed to immigration and baggage claim there.
-Domestic arrivals land at Terminal 1, but you can reach Terminal 2 quickly via the inter-terminal link if you need to pick someone up or connect to an onward flight.
+- Arrivals �� International flights usually land at Terminal 2, so you'll go through immigration and baggage claim there.
+Domestic flights arrive at Terminal 1, but you can easily reach Terminal 2 if you need to.

 Where to Find Flight Information, Terminal Maps, and Services at TPE